Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: LLMs and Graph Matching for Artifact Reuse

 \section{LLMs and Graph Matching for Artifact Reuse}

-This section lays out a forward-looking research agenda for reusing verification artifacts with the help of large language models (LLMs) and graph matching.
+This section lays out a research vision for reuse of verification artifacts with the help of large language models (LLMs) and graph matching.
 It focuses on how these techniques can support the later stages of the verification lifecycle.
 In particular, it highlights opportunities to discover, align, and adapt existing formal artefacts such as contracts, specifications, and proofs.
 The goal is not to describe an implemented system, but to articulate an architectural vision supported by empirical insights, identifying how LLM-guided semantic inference and graph-theoretic structure could be integrated to enable scalable reuse.
+Our approach is that similar implementations will have similar specifications.
 Large repositories of verification artefacts already exist, yet their reuse remains predominantly manual.
 Developers must search, compare, and adapt contracts and proofs that may differ widely in syntax, abstraction level, or domain vocabulary.
 A long-term research challenge is therefore to design principled mechanisms that capture semantic correspondences between artefacts despite such variability.
 This section outlines how semantic graph representations, LLM-derived embeddings, and approximate matching algorithms could form a unified conceptual foundation for this task.